serM4rkus/ron-map/README.md

 ## 📍 Overview

 I created this project because I spend considerable time studying blueprints to prepare for runs with my friends.
 I also recognize that sometimes it's difficult to know where to look when searching for hidden objectives, and having guidance can be invaluable.
-This is the perfect resource where everything is compiled in one place.
+This is the perfect resource where everything is compiled in one place.<br>
 Currently, the app features 21 out of 25 available maps, as I unfortunately lack the skills to create floor plans myself.
-All maps were sourced from eNex's Steam guide and are used in this project with his  permission.
+All maps were sourced from eNex's Steam guide and are used in this project with his  permission.<br>
 If you're able to create high-quality floor plans for existing or missing levels, please reach out via Discord.

 ---